syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ## Filtering – Forms

-SfDataGrid provides support to filter the records in view by setting the SfDataGrid.View.Filter property.
-You have to call the SfDataGrid.View.RefreshFilter() method after assigning the Filter property for refreshing the view.
+**SfDataGrid** provides support to filter the records in view by setting the **SfDataGrid.View.Filter** property.
+You have to call the **SfDataGrid.View.RefreshFilter()** method after assigning the Filter property for refreshing the view.
-The following code example illustrates how to apply filtering in SfDataGrid.
+The following code example illustrates how to apply filtering in **SfDataGrid**.
 FilterRecords method filters the data that contains the filterText value.
-Assign FilterRecords method to SfDataGrid.View.Filter predicate to filter the CustomerID column.
+Assign FilterRecords method to **SfDataGrid.View.Filter** predicate to filter the CustomerID column.
 {% highlight xml %}
 //Filtering.xaml